ecrucru/anticrux/README.md

 The impact is on the valuation, not on the performances.

-- **AntiCrux.options.variant.whiteBoard**
+- **AntiCrux.options.variant.pieces**

-This human-related option renders the board with white pieces only.
+This human-related option renders the board differently.
 It may be used to reduce the readability of the game but the players must still follow the basic rules.
+The possible modes are :

+- 0 : normal
+- 1 : only white pieces
+- 2 : only black pieces
+- 3 : blind
+- 4 : random

 The export to FEN and PGN is not impacted.